 Zoe is a playwright and theatre practitioner.
 Her most recent play, JESS AND JOE FOREVER, won her the Most Promising Playwright Award at the Off West End Awards 2017 and was longlisted for the Evening Standard Most Promising Playwright Award for its production at the Orange Tree Theatre.
 It then went on a UK Tour, and recently played at the Traverse during the Edinburgh Festival 2017.
+It is receiving a production at the Stephen Joseph Theatre in Scarborough from 25th October.
+Tickets available here.

 ★★★★ “If Zoe Cooper’s play looks like a country boy meets city girl story, it springs a whole heap of surprises before it’s done.”
 Matt Trueman, WhatsOnStage